-In this paper we are primarily concerned with the mediating roles of innovation and reputation within the board demographic diversity-firm performance relationship.
-Our perspective is consistent with the 'value in diversity' hypothesis (Cox et al., 1991) which maintains that a key advantage to team diversity is that diverse groups should provide a broader range of knowledge, information and perspectives compared to homogeneous groups.
+In this paper we are primarily concerned with the mediating roles of innovation and reputation within the board demographic diversity - firm performance relationship.
+Our perspective is consistent with the "value in diversity" hypothesis (Cox, Lobel and McLeod, 1991) which maintains that a key advantage to team diversity is that diverse groups should provide a broader range of knowledge, information and perspectives compared to homogenous groups.
 Consistent with others who have stated that it is imperative for researchers to uncover the processes that link diversity to performance (Lawrence, 1997), in the next sections we build arguments supporting the role of innovation and reputation as mediators between board racial and gender diversity and firm performance.